 Artist, gallery attendant

 Lacey Vilandry joined RRAC in ’19; she works in and shows her extraordinary visionary art in The RiffRaff Art Boutique.
 She earned a BFA from JMU in '16 and continued her education at the Vienna Academy of Visionary Art.
-She has shown in several fine art gallery settings, has been a featured live painter at dozens of festivals, and helps design and curate shows as a founding member of The Pigment Sanctuary.
+She has shown in several fine art gallery settings, has been a featured live painter at dozens of festivals, and helps design and curate shows as a founding member of The Pigment Sanctuary, and further established a bricks and mortar location for this collective at 860 Mercer Street within Wild Roots Coffeehouse.
 Her love for painting stems from coming from an artistic family.
 As a child her mother instilled in her an artistic practice that provided not only a way to provide an escape in stressful times, but also to express and cultivate her imagination.
 She was named Artist of the Year with the Crystal Chalice Awards in ‘17.
 During the summer ’18 she continued her education journey at The Chapel of Sacred Mirrors.
 She is exploring all the different paths open to her, and while she’s excited to see where it leads, she is thoroughly enjoying the journey.
-She will be leading the painting of a major mural in The Historic District of downtown Princeton in Spring 2021.
+She led the painting of a major mural in The Historic District of downtown Princeton in Spring 2021, and created her own multi-mural project featuring native wildflowers around The Grassroots District in 2022.